Prescott Valley, Arizona — Green Home For Sale

 The system is also plumbed for recirculating hot water.
 The pump can be turned on or off by inserting or removing the plug from its designated outlet.

 Storage abounds in this house.
 There are also numerous built-in bookcases.
-Electric outlets were placed in the media closet, master closet, and third bedroom closet.
+Electric outlets were placed in the media closet and master closet.
 These are for charging cell phones, Dustbusters, toothbrushes, water pics, etc.

 The bathroom vanity counter tops are granite and the kitchen counter is quartz.

 There is an additional office or craft area in the laundry area, which is also close to the kitchen.
-Thus kitchen and laundry tasks can be monitored while surfing the Net or scrap-booking.
+Thus kitchen and laundry tasks can be monitored while surfing the Net or doing crafts.

-The garage is about the size of a three-car garage but has one double-wide door.
+The garage is 26 feet deep X 30 ½ feet wide (793 sf) and has one double-wide door.
 The additional space is used for a workshop when the cars are moved to the parking pad.
 A large workbench with overhead cabinets and under-counter drawers is located on the back wall of the garage.
 There are two large double-door storage cabinets with adjustable shelving on either side of the workbench — a total of four large storage cabinets.
 The workbench also has peg board and lighting.
 The drawers are full extension on ball bearing slides.
 The cabinets and workbench are ten inches off the floor, so that it is easy to clean under them.
 Large power tools can be mounted on mobile carts and stored along the side of the garage.
 They can then be rolled to the open work space when needed.

-A window and door with a screen door provide cross ventilation when desired.
+A window and door with a screen door provide cross ventilation through the garage when desired.

-There are numerous recessed LED lights on the ceiling.
+There are numerous recessed LED lights on the ceiling of the garage.
 There are two circuits so that a shop vac or dust collector can be operated at the same time as some power hungry tools.

 The garage has additional storage above the garage door and in two other areas.
 A threshold under the garage door helps to seal out weather and bugs.
-The floor is also epoxy covered for easy cleanup and a nicer working environment.
+The floor is also epoxy coated with a totally non-toxic epoxy for easy cleanup and a nicer working environment.

-A utility sink in the garage makes cleanup easy and provides a way to clean up after painting or staining.
+A utility sink and cabinet in the garage makes cleanup easy and provides a way to clean up after painting or staining.
 The sink is also useful for some gardening needs.